Terms of Service

 A) Excluded damages

-To the maximum extent permitted by law, Porosi will not be liable for indirect, incidental, special, consequential, exemplary, or punitive damages; loss of profits, revenue, business, goodwill, anticipated savings, opportunity, reputation, contracts, or data; business interruption; procurement of substitute services; or losses arising from Supplier-Buyer disputes, even if advised of the possibility of such losses.
+To the maximum extent the law permits, Porosi is not liable for indirect or consequential loss; loss of profit, revenue, business, goodwill, anticipated savings, opportunity, reputation, contracts or data; business interruption; substitute-service costs; or loss arising from a Supplier-Buyer dispute, even if that loss was foreseeable or we were told it was possible.

 B) Liability cap

-To the maximum extent permitted by law, Porosi's total aggregate liability arising out of or related to the Services, these Terms, any Subscription, or any non-contractual claim will not exceed the amounts paid or payable by you to Porosi for the Services in the 12 months immediately preceding the event giving rise to the claim.
+To the maximum extent permitted by law, Porosi's total aggregate liability for all claims arising from or connected with the Services, these Terms or a Subscription—including non-contractual claims—will not exceed the amount you paid or owed Porosi for the Services during the 12 months immediately before the event giving rise to the claim.

 C) Exceptions

-Nothing in these Terms limits or excludes liability that cannot be limited or excluded under applicable law, including liability for death or personal injury caused by negligence, fraud, fraudulent misrepresentation, wilful misconduct where it cannot be excluded, or any mandatory statutory liability.
+Nothing in these Terms limits or excludes liability that cannot be limited or excluded by law.
+This includes liability for death or personal injury caused by negligence, fraud or fraudulent misrepresentation, and any other mandatory statutory liability.

 D) Reasonableness

-The parties agree that these limits are reasonable having regard to the nature of the Services, the fees, the availability of insurance, the ability to negotiate enterprise terms, and the fact that Suppliers remain responsible for their own goods, customers, records, backups, accounting, and regulated obligations.
+These limits reflect the nature and price of the Services, the availability of insurance and negotiated enterprise terms, and the fact that Suppliers retain responsibility for their goods, customers, records, backups, accounting and regulated duties.

 19. Indemnity

-You will indemnify, defend, and hold harmless Porosi, its directors, officers, employees, contractors, affiliates, and licensors from and against claims, damages, liabilities, losses, penalties, fines, costs, and expenses, including reasonable legal fees, arising out of or related to:
+You will indemnify and hold harmless Porosi, its directors, officers, employees, contractors, affiliates and licensors against third-party claims, losses, liabilities, penalties, fines and reasonable legal costs arising from:

 - your Customer Data, including allegations that it infringes rights, was unlawfully collected, or was processed without required notices, consents, or lawful bases;